valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Mailchimp is a SaaS solution for sending emails.
 Mandrill is the name of the [transactional mail addon](https://mailchimp.com/features/transactional-email/) that Mailchimp provides.
-The Valtimo Mandrill module provides a mail implementation of [Mail](#mail) that Valtimo uses to send emails..
+The Valtimo Mandrill module provides a mail implementation of [Mail](#mail) that Valtimo uses to send emails.

 ### Milestones